Learning how to make venison burgers is not only simple and easy, grinding your own meat is more cost-effective than paying a butcher!

 For me, hunting isn't just about harvesting pure, unadulterated, meat in it's most natural form.
 It goes a step further than that.
 I've always taken a lot of pride processing my own meat.
 Like the hunt itself, it allows me to form a deeper appreciation for where my food comes from, as well as giving me a sense of pride in my own self-sufficiency.
 Heck, a bite into a perfectly roasted venison loin is the ultimate congratulations for a hunt well done.

-Not to mention, there is just something immensely satisfying about the gentle hum of a LEM Big Bite® Grinder effortlessly working through a big batch of venison.
+Not to mention, there is just something immensely satisfying about the gentle hum of a LEM Big Bite® Grinder (affiliate link) effortlessly working through a big batch of venison.
 I swear, it is almost therapeutic.
 Click on the image below to check it out.

-Over the years I have used a number of different meat grinders, and I can say in all honesty this LEM #8 SS Big Bite Grinder is by far the best.
-Grinders that attach to stand mixers only work for the smallest projects, and grinders I’ve owned with plastic gears quickly broke when the grinding got tough.
+Over the years I have used a number of different meat grinders, and I can say in all honesty this LEM #8 SS Big Bite Grinder is by far my favorite.
+Grinders that attach to stand mixers only work for the smallest projects, and grinders I've owned with plastic gears quickly broke when the grinding got tough.
 This LEM is heavy duty, and the metal gears ensure it is built to last.
 Plus, the Big Bite design allows the auger to take an extra big bite of meat and then move it into the grinder head quicker than other grinders.

 In the past, I've owned #5 grinders, but I've quickly fallen in love with the larger size of the LEM #8 SS Big Bite Grinder for most tasks.
 Initially, I worried that a #8 would be too large for small jobs, but it just makes any sized job easier.